Top-up PhD scholarship available - Antarctic marine biology

 For more information, please contact me via email@example.com

-To be considered for the top-up scholarship, please email me your CV, academic transcripts, and a statement describing your research interests, experience and motivation for the project.
+To be considered for the top-up scholarship, please email me your CV, contact details of at least two referees, academic transcripts, and a statement describing your research interests, experience and motivation for the project.

 The selected candidate will subsequently need to apply for a University of Otago Doctoral Scholarship, and I will help you with preparing your application.
 There is no set deadline for application for these scholarships; the committee meets at the end of every month between February and November to assess candidates and allocate scholarship funding.